ThinkEQ/assembly-solutions-ltd/src/pages/product/cable-preparation.md

         standards, we maintain best practice in every product we create.

         Want to know how we do it?
 Well, firstly we make sure that every one of our IPC A-620 trained manufacturing technicians has the know-how required to create and test these products, alongside the integrity to want to maintain our exceptionally high standards.
 Fancy taking a look around our award-winning factory to see where the magic happens?

-        **Watch the video below to visit our award-winning factory**
       title: null
   - type: column
     column: